nferencko/NicFerenckoProgrammingPortfolio/README.md

 - **Individual Project:** A console application that allows a group of users to play the card game "In Between Hand" against each other and/or a group of AI players.
 The design of the program was largely provided by the instructor, but it was left to me to write [all the classes](https://github.com/nferencko/NicFerenckoProgrammingPortfolio/tree/main/a05-inbetween-nferencko/src) along with the game driver.
 Completing the project required an understanding of inheritance and polymorphism along with the C++ STL.

-## Trivia Maze Game (Java)

-- With two partners, we designed and wrote a Trivia Maze GUI application.
-In this program, a player navigates their way through a maze of closed and locked doors in an attempt ot reach the exit room.
-To open a closed door, the user must correctly answer a trivia question.
-If they answer incorrectly, the closed door is locked forever.
-A player wins the game if they reach the exit.
-A player loses if all possible paths to the exit room are permanently blocked.
-- **My Role on This Project:** In this project, I had a large role in writing and designing the model code (Maze, Room, Player, etc), the save/load functionality of the game, and the JUnit tests for the model classes.
-Additionally, I helped with the view/controller code and the DataManager class (connection to an SQLite database).